pseudo-exchange/nym/escrow/README.md

 This happens upon contract deploy of escrow contract.
 Main requirement is allowing the escrow contract to keep a registry of escrowed accounts.

-1. Auction House deploys new escrow contract, without access keys
+1. Registrar or DAO deploys new escrow contract, without access keys
 2. Users verify no access keys via `near keys escrow.nym.near`

 #### Register Title

 Register a new title by the following workflow (under the hood):
-1. delete the account, to clear out all access keys
+1. Deploy a new Deed contract to title account (not this contract)
-2. create the same acount again, assigning escrow as owner
+2. call the register method so escrow knows to escrow the deed
-3. deploy a deed contract to new account, assigning original owner to have rights to revert ownership via escrow proxy.
+3. optionally call a registrar so it also knows the escrowed account

 #### Clear Escrow

-Proxy to deed transfer_ownership function
+Proxy to deed change_ownership function

 ### Commands & Usage